kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 {{% /callout %}}

-Writing a function is pretty straightforward, it's very similar to writing your usual Rust function with some caveats.
+Writing a custom PostgreSQL function is straightforward.
+It's similar to writing your usual Rust function with some caveats.
 For example, you'll have to ensure that the arguments and return type of the function is correct.
 Be sure to check out the documentation of `pgx` or [here][2].